Clubhouse tops Japan chart as CEOs and celebrities embrace chat app

 “This app, which has more time-devouring elements than Twitter, is very addictive,” said artist and musician Emi Kusano.
 “Especially for people like me who like to talk.”

-Even mercurial investor Masayoshi Son appears to have an account, though he hasn’t yet taken part in any fireside chats.
+Son, the mercurial SoftBank investor, has also been drawn in, though he hasn’t yet taken part in any fireside chats.
 When his SoftBank Group Corp. reported record earnings on Monday — illustrated by an extended metaphor about golden eggs — several Clubhouse chatrooms popped up to discuss the results, with a combined audience of more than 500.

 Base Inc. founder and Chief Executive Officer Yuta Tsuruoka described his Clubhouse experience as akin to a company general meeting, helping him gather feedback and requests from users.
 He wants to do it again in a month’s time and is among an expanding group of business leaders adopting the platform.